Allkams/Allkams/README.md

 # Greetings! 👋
 Welcome to my GitHub profile!
 My name is Alexander, known online as Allkams.
-I am pursuing a bachelor's degree in Computer Science with a specialization in Computer Game Programming.
+I have a bachelor's degree in Computer Science with a specialization in Computer Game Programming.
 My primary expertise is in C++ and C#, which I leverage to create engaging games and tackle complex programming challenges.

 I actively participate in GameJams to hone my skills and collaborate with the game development community.
 Additionally, I am developing a custom Rendering Engine, SpectraWise, where I explore advanced graphics programming and optimization solutions using OpenGL, with plans to incorporate Vulkan.